 RE

-Discussions in lessons are based around focusing on the similarities between the religions, cultural beliefs and traditions.
-In the current climate and modern world there is a need for young people who are sufficiently confident in their own beliefs and values and those that can respect the religious and cultural differences of others in return contributing to a cohesive and compassionate society.
+Discussions in lessons are based around focusing on the similarities and differences between the religions, cultural beliefs, traditions and worldviews.
+In the current climate and modern world there is a need for young people who are sufficiently confident in their own beliefs and values and those that can respect the religious cultural differences and worldviews of others in return contributing to a cohesive and compassionate society.

 Disciplinary Vocabulary List